langchain-ai/langchain/templates/mongo-parent-document-retrieval/README.md

-# MongoDB Parent Document Retrieval RAG
+# MongoDB - Parent-Document Retrieval RAG

 This template performs RAG using `MongoDB` and `OpenAI`.
 It does a more advanced form of RAG called `Parent-Document Retrieval`.